Norms

 If you are in this situation here are some suggestions:

-If you have no cases, include a benchmark cell (asset) so you can compare the results.
+- If you have no previous testing, include a benchmark cell (asset) so you can compare the results.
 This could be an ad/idea/product that you know has been successful in-market, a competitor you want to beat, or a previous ad from within a campaign.

-• Create a norm using a broader geographic region, or adjacent category using our advanced norm functionality.
+- Use a broader geographic region, or adjacent category using our advanced norm functionality to filter.

 Since early stage testing is a little nuanced, check out our article on Amplify Early stage ad testing.